sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.orm.rst

    It can be a single atom, or an alloy, or even contain vacancies.

-   .. py:method:: __init__(**kwargs)
+   .. rubric:: Initialization
-      :canonical: aiida.orm.nodes.data.structure.Site.__init__

    Create a site.

    :param kind_name: a string that identifies the kind (species) of this site.
            This has to be found in the list of kinds of the StructureData object.
            Validation will be done at the StructureData level.
    :param position: the absolute position (three floats) in angstrom

    .. py:method:: get_raw()
       :canonical: aiida.orm.nodes.data.structure.Site.get_raw